Solving the Execution Gap: From Segmentation to Action

 Third, it has no mechanism to adapt.
 Businesses change.
 Product lines evolve.
 The team launches something new, acquires a company, enters a new market.
 The static analysis can't respond.
 It was built for a moment in time, and that moment passed.

 The gap between "insightful finding" and "changed daily behavior" is genuinely hard to close.
-Not because teams don't want to close it.
-Because closing it requires a system, not a deliverable.
+Not because teams don't want to close it, but because closing it requires a system, not a deliverable.

 The Opposite Mistake